zoom-lib-golang/zoom-lib-golang/README.md

   now has a signature more similar to GetUserByEmail
 * User Login Type (`UserLoginType`) names have been upated to match Zoom documentation
+* `ListRegistrationWebinars` has been combined with `ListWebinars`, which now gets everything

 ### Convert Endpoints